corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/network-member-roles.md

 With the introduction of the UTXO ledger and notaries, network operators must be aware of the different roles that exist on a network.
 As of Beta 1, network participants can take one of three roles:

 * **Application:** Members which run a CPI (Corda Package Installer) containing a CPB (Corda Package Bundle) which provides a CorDapp to run on the network.
-Most members fulfil this role, and would be our archtypical “Alice”, “Bob” nodes etc.
+Most members fulfil this role, and would be our archetypical “Alice” or “Bob” nodes.

 * **Notary:** Members which run a CPI containing a CPB which provide a notarization service to the network.
 These are effectively representatives of a notary service, similar to how “notary workers” represented a notary service in a Corda 4 high availability notary setup.